 It’s a chilly morning and the air is still humid.
 However, the weather appears to be a lot nicer!
 We reach the border checkpoing from Vrashka Chuka pass soon enough and, after the formalities, we take our first wheelspins in Serbia.
 We just crossed the point between the Carpathians and Balkans and started our adventure!

 Autumn crocuses are spread all over around the road.
 We have a nice downhill all the way to Zaječar, the biggest city in the region and an important centre of the Vlach community.
 Vlachs are people descended from Dacians who still maintain their cultural identity and language, over all those centuries.
 Needless to say, their language is an old form of Romanian, and we can perfectly understand each other.
+You can go as far as affirming that Vlachs are the same people as Old Romanian.
+Same history, same origin, same language.
 Real history – you know, not the kind you read in the history books – has never hit us in the face like it did now!
 More on that, later.

 Having done our homework, we know that, according to Serbian law, any foreigner must register their entry in the country with the police.
 There is a form you are required to fill and stamp at the police station.
 When the clerk asked me “What is your residence in Serbia, where are you staying?”, I simply replied that we are bike tourists and carry a tent.
 Her expression was priceless!
 “OK, I’ll just say that you live in the park”, she said, and we both laughed.